Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 So, you have already added new entities into the Domain project, modified an existing entity or want to recreate all the pre-generated migrations?
 Here is how to proceed.

-Note that currently, Genocs Library's Web API supports the following major DB Providers,
+Note that currently, Genocs Library's Web API supports the following major DB Providers:
 1. MSSQL
 2. MySQL
 3. PostgreSQL
 4. Oracle

-Download links to setup the supported Database providers are mentioned here - https://genocs-blog.netlify.app//dotnet-templates/general/development-environment/
+Download links to setup the supported Database providers are mentioned here - https://genocs-blog.netlify.app/dotnet-templates/general/development-environment/

 To maintain scalability, the database migrations of each of these DB Providers are kept in separate class library projects namely
 1. Migrators/Migrators.MSSQL